opendatabio/opendatabio/README.md

 TODO: mail settings; defaults to SMTP??

+## Development

+This system uses Laravel Mix to compile the SASS and JavaScript code used.
+If you would like to contribute to the app development, remember to run `npm run dev` after making any change to these files.

 ## Upgrade
 A tool for upgrading duckewiki databases to opendatabio is currently being developed.